 This consists of defining some acceptance criteria that a backlog item must meet to be considered ready to be attacked in one iteration.
 Once the team reach a consensus that a specific item is ready, they can move forward to the next item of the product Backlog Iceberg that has not been detailed yet.

 Who should be involved in the detailing of the product backlog?

-According to the Scrum, The Product Owner is responsible for the Product Backlog, including its content, availability, and ordering.
+According to the Scrum, The Product Owner is responsible for the Product Backlog.
+This includes its content, availability, and ordering.
 However, they are not the only one responsible for this hard task of detailing the backlog.
-A good practice is to involve the whole development team of the project to help the Project Owner to add details to the next items, which will reduce the misunderstandings during the further sprints and consequently these items will become more clearer to all participants of the project.
+A good practice is to involve the whole development team of the project to help the Project Owner to add details to the next items.
+This will reduce the misunderstandings during the further sprints.
+Consequently, these items will become more clearer to all participants of the project.

 The refinement of the product backlog is an on-going task that will endure until the end of the project.
-The Backlog Iceberg technique is helping agile teams to be more productive and to avoid wasting their time doing things that could be done in another phase.
+The Backlog Iceberg technique helps agile teams become more productive.
+Teams avoid wasting their time doing things that could be done in another phase.

-The Stake Holders of the agile projects might be resistant and feel uncomfortable with this approach of not specifying the whole backlog in detail until they understand that changes will happen all the time.
-So a good way to try to change their mindset regarding this is to use some analogy explanation.
+The stakeholders of the agile projects might be resistant and feel uncomfortable with an approach of not specifying the whole backlog in detail.
+So, a good way to try to change their mindset regarding this is to use some analogy explanation.

 Let’s assume that you are in a night hike in the bush with only one torch.
 Within the beam of the torch-light, the next iterations/sprints of your project are illuminated.
 Future challenges that are further ahead can’t be seen in the darkness.
 You already have a lot of obstacles in your field of view (the torch-light), so you should not be bothered about what the darkness is hiding.